circuits/circuits/docs/source/howtos/simple_server.rst

 4. Register a ``TCPServer`` Component and configure it.
 5. Create Event Handlers for:

-   - Dealiig with new connecting clients.
+   - Dealing with new connecting clients.
    - Dealing with clients whom have disconnected.
    - Dealing with messages from connected clients.